chittipakasree99-art/K8S/web/guestbook-go/README.md

 ### Step Five: Create the guestbook pods <a id="step-five"></a>

 This is a simple Go `net/http` ([negroni](https://github.com/codegangsta/negroni) based) server that is configured to talk to either the replica or master services depending on whether the request is a read or a write.
 The pods we are creating expose a simple JSON interface and serves a jQuery-Ajax based UI.
-Like the Redis replica pods, these pods are also managed by a replication controller.
+Like the Redis replica pods, these pods are also managed by a deployment.

-1. Use the [guestbook-controller.yaml](guestbook-controller.yaml) file to create the guestbook replication controller by running the `kubectl create -f` *`filename`* command:
+1. Use the [guestbook-controller.yaml](guestbook-controller.yaml) file to create the guestbook deployment by running the `kubectl apply -f` *`filename`* command:

     ```console
-    $ kubectl create -f guestbook-go/guestbook-controller.yaml
+    $ kubectl apply -f guestbook-go/guestbook-controller.yaml

     ```

  Tip: If you want to modify the guestbook code open the `_src` of this example and read the README.md and the Makefile.
 If you have pushed your custom image be sure to update the `image` accordingly in the guestbook-controller.yaml.

-2. To verify that the guestbook replication controller is running, run the `kubectl get rc` command:
+2. To verify that the guestbook deployment is running, run the `kubectl get deployment` command:

     ```console
-    $ kubectl get rc
+    $ kubectl get deployment
-    CONTROLLER            CONTAINER(S)         IMAGE(S)                               SELECTOR                  REPLICAS
+    NAME            READY   UP-TO-DATE   AVAILABLE   AGE
-    guestbook             guestbook            registry.k8s.io/guestbook:v3           app=guestbook             3
+    guestbook       3/3     3            3           2m
-    redis-master          redis-master         redis                                  app=redis,role=master     1
+    redis-master    1/1     1            1           23m
-    redis-replica         redis-replica        registry.k8s.io/redis-replica:v2       app=redis,role=replica    2
+    redis-replica   2/2     2            2           6m
     ...
     ```